UK Overseas Company (Branch)

 File Form OS IN01

-Submit Form OS IN01 to Companies House (£71 online fee).
-Include certified constitutional documents, full directors list, and the authorised person’s UK service address.
-Processing typically takes 5–10 working days.
+Submit Form OS IN01 to Companies House (applicable government filing fee applies).
+Include certified constitutional documents, the full directors list, and the UK service address.
+Processing times are subject to Companies House review.

 Receive UK Registration